The Last Bottle Oven Firing in the Potteries

 Photo: Unknown source Date: Tuesday 29 August 1978 (accurate date from firing log)

-This was the last firing, ever, of a coal fired oven, in the traditional way, at the Hudson and Middleton Sutherland Works, near to Gladstone Pottery Museum, Longton.
+This was the last firing, ever, of a coal fired oven, in the traditional way.
+A bottle oven at the Hudson and Middleton Sutherland Works, near to Gladstone Pottery Museum, Longton, was selected for the task.
 The whole process took 9 days - actually much longer than for a commercial oven firing - and was recorded on film for posterity.

 The mastermind behind the project was David Sekers, Museum Director at the time.